Batman '89 (comic book): Shadows

-When Bruce wakes up, Selina tells him about the Lincoln Job case that she's been investigating.
-A financial company called Lincoln Savings and Loan had been running federal aid funds through a string of mobbed-up front companies which resulted in millions in kickbacks for politicians and less for the city.
-The suitcase Dent stole contains incriminating documents against them, giving him control over all the major politicians in the city.
-Dent orders them to drop all charges against him and displays his dominance by killing mob boss Carmine Falcone.
+Selina tells Bruce that the Lincoln Job involved a financial company running federal aid funds through a string of mobbed-up front companies which resulted in millions in kickbacks for politicians.
+The suitcase Dent stole contains incriminating documents against them, giving him leverage over them.
+Dent orders all charges dropped against him and displays his dominance by killing mob boss Carmine Falcone.
 The next day, Dent murders Otis after the latter disowns him and frames Drake for the crime.
-He then drives to Wayne Manor and meets Bruce in the Batcave, attempting to use his secret to blackmail Batman into becoming his enforcer.
-Bruce refuses and instead allows Dent to flip his coin to give him two options: kill Bruce, or allow Bruce to help him reform so they could work together to save the city the right way.
-As Dent flips the coin, Catwoman cuts the giant penny hanging in the Batcave and makes it land right next to him, causing Dent to fall to his death.
+He then drives to Wayne Manor and meets Bruce in the Batcave, attempting to blackmail Batman into becoming his enforcer.
+Bruce refuses and instead allows Dent to flip the coin to give him two options: kill Bruce, or allow him to help him reform.
+As Dent flips the coin, Catwoman cuts the giant penny hanging in the Batcave, which lands next to Dent and makes him fall to his death.

-Bruce chastises Selina and claims he palmed Dent's coin so that it would've landed on the good side, and gives up on reforming her.
-Selina calls Bruce out for his rich upbringing and finds out he actually gave Dent his own coin back.
+Bruce chastises Selina and claims he palmed Dent's coin so that it would've landed on the good side.
+Selina calls Bruce out for his rich upbringing and finds Dent had his own coin, questioning if he really did switch it.
 As she takes her cat and decides to leave him for good, Bruce finds out she placed a microphone in the cat's collar.
 Two days later, Bruce clears Drake's name from Otis' death and gives him access to the Batcycle.
 Drake tells Bruce he has an older sister who'd be willing to adopt the thief's younger sister and suggests sending her there instead of just setting her up with a $10 million trust fund so that she could grow up with a loving family.
 Barbara receives a package from the late Harvey that contains evidence revealing Batman's secret identity and a letter from Catwoman offering her partnership to incriminate Gotham's power elite.
 Later that night, Bruce decides on whether to go out on patrol or not by flipping a coin as the Bat-Signal shines in the sky.